Karthick-rajaS/AutomationToolKit-DataExtraction-ZS86_SAP_T-Code/README.md

-# VBA-Automation-Scripts
-Collection of VBA scripts for Automating Tasks, Designed to Boost Productivity!
 # 1. Set Up SAP GUI Scripting
 Firstly, ensure that SAP GUI Scripting is enabled on your SAP system and client machine.
 This involves:
 - Enabling scripting in SAP GUI via transaction `RZ11`.